 Wear Appropriate Clothes

 There is no shade on the trails.
 Your clothes should provide sun protection as well as some protection from the physical environment.
 Wear light colored clothing the covers the arms and legs.
 Some may choose to hike in short pants (and shirts).
 Remember that shorts and short sleeve shirts provide no sun or abrasion protection.
-Remember, many of our hikes will involve rock scrambles.
+Many of our hikes will involve rock scrambles.
 The granite of the park is very rough and abrasive.
 It is very easy to scrape your knees and legs.

 Bring Along Extra Clothes